awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA schema_name TO superuser_name
 ```

-For more information on superuser privileges, see [Master User Account Privileges](UsingWithRDS.MasterAccounts.md)\.
+For more information on superuser privileges, see [Master user account privileges](UsingWithRDS.MasterAccounts.md)\.

-## Data Conversion When Exporting to an Amazon S3 Bucket<a name="USER_ExportSnapshot.data-types"></a>
+## Data conversion when exporting to an Amazon S3 bucket<a name="USER_ExportSnapshot.data-types"></a>

 When you export a DB snapshot to an Amazon S3 bucket, Amazon RDS converts data to, exports data in, and stores data in the Parquet format\.
 For more information about Parquet, see the [Apache Parquet](https://parquet.apache.org/documentation/latest/) website\.